UPDATE: Thursday's Texas coronavirus report

-Here is the Texas coronavirus daily report for Thursday, as of 11:30 a.m.
-The state has updated its caseload, and more than 850 new cases were reported since Wednesday's update.
-The state fatalities also increased by 18 since Wednesday.
+Here is the Texas coronavirus daily report for Thursday, as of noon.
+The state has updated its caseload, and more than 1,000 new cases were reported since Wednesday's update.
+The state fatalities also increased by 50 since Wednesday.

 Source: Texas Department of Health and Human Services